ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 		17 teams:
 		- The three remaining 3-3 teams are first sorted by difficulty score.
 		- The lower two teams play a best of 3 and the loser is eliminated.
-		- The remaining two teams play a best of 3 and the loser is eliminated.
+		- The remaining two teams play a best of 3 and the winner is qualified and the loser is eliminated.

 		18 teams:
 		- The three remaining 3-3 teams are first sorted by difficulty score.
-		- The lower two teams play a best of 3 and the loser is eliminated.
+		- The lower two teams play a best of 3 and the winner is qualified and the loser is eliminated.

 		19 teams: all three remaining 3-3 teams.